maryrosecook/androjs/README.markdown

 ## Getting started

 Download the repository.
+Require the `andro.js` file in your code.
 Open `index.html` in your browser to see the documentation and an example.

 ## Running the tests